Mojo

 - Adjust the amount of salt or juice to taste.

-Mojo Variations
+Mojo Notes and Variations

-- Canary Island-style Mojo: Mojo sauce originated in the Canary Islands, a chain of Spanish islands off the coast of West Africa.
+- Canary Island-style mojo: Mojo sauce originated in the Canary Islands, a chain of Spanish islands off the coast of West Africa.
 Add a tablespoon of paprika or ground cumin, or use combination of the two.
 For a little heat, add a chopped chile pepper.
 Serve with boiled potatoes or as a dip for bread.

 - Add a little squeeze of orange juice for an authentic sour orange flavor.
 Or substitute vinegar for the citrus juice.